 Patricia Storace is the author of Heredity, a volume of poems, Dinner with Persephone, a travel memoir about Greece, and Sugar Cane, a children’s book.
-Her most recent book is the novel A Book of Heaven.
-(July 2016)
+She is the author most recently of the novel A Book of Heaven.
+(December 2018)

 an exhibition at the Victoria and Albert Museum of Childhood, London, December 13, 2014–September 6, 2015, and the National Building Museum, Washington, D.C., May 21, 2016–January 22, 2017